FIUS/ICGE2/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## Documentation
+The ci generates documentation from the javadocs in the code.
+The result can be found on our [github pages](https://fius.github.io/ICGE2/).

 ## Found a bug? / Need a feature?
 Please report them by [creating an issue](https://github.com/FIUS/ICGE2/issues/new) on the [github issue page](https://github.com/FIUS/ICGE2/issues).
 Please include a full stacktrace and information to reproduce the error in case of a bug report.